-The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America.
-UUCEF is considered a non-profit entity that follows investment type company accounting and reporting guidance in accordance with Financial Accounting Standards Board ("FASB") ASC No. 946, Financial Services - Investment Companies.
+The accompanying financial statements are presented on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
+UUCEF is considered a non-profit entity that follows investment company accounting and reporting guidance in accordance with Financial Accounting Standards Board ("FASB") ASC No. 946, Financial Services - Investment Companies.
 The significant accounting policies followed by UUCEF are as follows: